Alhambra Consulting Group

 When available, the complete list of active Registered Student Organizations (RSOs) for the current academic year can be found on the Office of Campus Life website.
 If you would like to contact the student leader(s) of this organization, please email [email protected].

-WSP trains new ski patrollers with the National Ski Patrol’s Outdoor Emergency Care course, and our certified patrollers make up a member chapter of the NSP, volunteering at Jiminy Peak.
+WSP trains new ski patrollers with the National Ski Patrol’s Outdoor Emergency Care course and our certified patrollers make up a member chapter of the NSP.
+We volunteer at Jiminy Peak.

 Williams Student Union